 There will be a practical evaluation during Session 3 in which the participants will have to give a supervised gong therapy treatment to another student.
 Thirty-six practice treatments (Case studies) will need to be carried out and written up to complete the course.
 Students will also need to complete a 2,000 word essay, and pass a short written examination.

 At the end of the course, if participants have satisfactorily completed their 36 case studies plus all other coursework, and practitioner assessments, with full attendance at all five sessions, they will be presented with their Gong Practitioner's certificate by the College.
+A fee of £20.00 will be charged by the College for the Certificate.

 To receive their Gong Practitioner's certificate students will need to join the College as Student Members.